the fresh films reviews

 Review

-The film is magnificently shot, portraying 1890s London in a delicate combination of gloss and filth, and it is full of expressive compositions and juxtapositions which are both artistically and intellectually satisfactory.
-And the story is so facetted that it is bound to stick with you for quite some time.
+The film is magnificently shot, portraying 1890s London in a delicate combination of gloss and filth, and it is full of expressive compositions and juxtapositions that are both artistically and intellectually satisfactory.
+And the story is so faceted that it is bound to stick with you for quite some time.
 The title character is played with empathy by young Ben Barnes, who is able to convey Dorian's transition from unspoiled, receptive apprentice to cynical, paranoid exploiter.
-Barnes is enigmatic as well, something which combined with Parker's elegant shifts in mood and tone, from cheerful and uplifting to sinister and ominous, makes the film all through intense, even if you already know how the story will unfold.
-With Colin Firth, Ben Chaplin and Rachel Hurd-Wood complementing this gem of film with fine support.
+Barnes is enigmatic as well, something which, combined with Parker's elegant shifts in mood and tone – from cheerful and uplifting to sinister and ominous – makes the film all the way intense, even if you already know how the story will unfold.
+Also with Colin Firth, Ben Chaplin and Rachel Hurd-Wood, who complement this gem of a film with fine supporting work.

 [BACK TO INDEX]